terresquall/html-minifier/readme.md

 == Changelog ==

+= 2.2.4 =
+*Release Date - 27 June 2018*

+* This release implements a few fixes to make the plugin more compliant with WordPress plugin coding standards.
+* Changed the injection location of HTML Minifier's .htaccess snippet on the WordPress webroot.
+* Moved the caching folder from _/wp-content/html-minifier/cache_ to _/wp-content/cache/html-minifier_.
+* Moved the Quick Presets section in Primary Settings up, to make it more noticeable for users.
+* Fixed a bug that causes the 'ignore_async_and_defer_tags' to behave opposite of what it should (i.e. it was working when it was toggled off and vice versa).

 = 2.2.3 =
 *Release Date - 25 May 2018*

 * Fixed a bug where if you enabled .css and .js minification, visiting non-existing .css or .js files would not show a 404.

 = 2.2.2 =